awakesecurity/gRPC-haskell/examples/tutorial/TUTORIAL.md

 ### Getting started

 To start out, we need to generate code for our protocol buffers and RPCs.
 The `compile-proto-file` command is provided as part of `proto3-suite`.
-You can either use `stack install` the `proto3-suite` repository to install the command globally, or use `stack exec` within the `grpc-haskell` directory.
+You can either use `stack install` in the `proto3-suite` repository to install the command globally, or use `stack exec` from within the `grpc-haskell` directory.

 ```
 $ stack exec -- compile-proto-file --proto examples/echo/echo.proto > examples/echo/echo-hs/Echo.hs